How To Find A Great Mental Health Counselor

 2. Talk to your doctor: Your family doctor is a great source in finding a therapist.
 Explain your problems to your doctor, who can then point you in the right direction for proper treatment.
 Your doctor may know low-cost services you can use.

-3. Check your local hospital: Your local hospital is another source you can use to find a good counselor and they may know of other different mental health programs in your area.
+3. Check your local hospital: Your local hospital is another source you can use to find a good counselor, and they may know of other different mental health programs in your area.
 Your emergency department can handle your situation right away if you are struggling with fear, anxiety, and suicidal thoughts.

 4. Ask friends and family: Reach out to your friends and relatives to see if they know any reputable counselors in your area.
 Many churches, community groups, and nonprofit organizations also offer mental health programs—people involved in these groups may be aware of additional resources.